-Here are some essential ten tips to make writing assignments a positive experience for you and your child.
+Here are ten essential tips to make writing assignments a positive experience for you and your child.

 Discuss With Your Child What Their Assignment Is About.

 Ask your child what the assignment is about and the teacher’s expectations.
 Ensure you get all the assignment details to know the proper support to give them.
-Some of the assignments are easy and require little intervention, while others are complicated, meaning that your child will need your help.
+Some assignments are easy and require little intervention, while others are complicated, meaning your child will need your help.

 Be a Coach Over a Player